Inviting or Adding SSO users

 Adding a new SSO user

-2. Click the New team account button at the top right
+2. Click the Create -> Team account button at the top right and the Create team account blade appears

 • Only the SSO configured domain email can be added for an SSO user

-• Select the user type - Select SSO user
+• Select the SSO user checkbox

-Skip invitation email
+• Skip invitation email

 Select the Skip invitation email checkbox to skip the invitation email sent to the SSO users.
 The SSO users will not receive an invitation email

-b.
-Portal role
+b) Portal role

-c.
-Content role & access
+c) Content role and access

 Choose the level of role and access to the knowledge base content for the new SSO user.
 You can add a specific role and access for the available content level.